Telangana Praja Samithi

 Telangana Praja Samithi or Telangana Peoples Convention was an Indian political party which fought for statehood for the Telangana region.

 History

 TPS was founded in 1969.
-The founding president of the party was Ananthula Madan Mohan. but later taken over by Marri Chenna Reddy who spearheaded the telangana agitation and eventually winning over 10 Lok Sabha seats in the 1971 elections.
+The founding president of the party was Ananthula Madan Mohan, but was later taken over by Marri Chenna Reddy who spearheaded the Telangana agitation and eventually won 10 Lok Sabha seats in the 1971 elections.
+Telangana Praja Samithi's support was not crucial as Indira Gandhi got complete superiority in that election.
+Chenna Reddy dissolved the Telangana Praja Samiti a few days after the resignation of Kasu Brahmananda Reddy on September 24, 1971.
 Later the members merged into the Congress party.